NooraAz/NooraAz/README.md

 - 👋 Hi, I’m Noora
-- 👀 I’m interested in coding, science and fun spontaneous ideas.
+- 👀 I’m interested in coding, science, and politics.
 - 🌱 I’m currently learning machine learning.
 - 💞️ I’m looking to collaborate on projects regarding structure determination of bio/molecules :)
 - 📫 How to reach me: eazadvar [at] uoregon [dot] edu